ZeroMeOut/ImageFromAudio/README.md

 I know I am supposed to show some charts for the loss, I will probably do that later (or you can help me with that :)).

 ## Thoughts
 It seems to struggle to reconstruct the image after a certain point.
-I honestly don't know if it's because of the loss function I use, the learning rate, the one-to-one pairing for making the dataset, or some other thing I can't think of.
+I honestly don't know if it's because of the loss function I used, the learning rate, the one-to-one pairing for making the dataset, or some other thing I can't think of.
 But I will figure it out eventually, this was just an attempt after all.
 Feel free to yoink it and do whatever :) orrr help figure it out idk just a thought.